dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Of note, some next generation algorithms have received considerable analysis attention, for example, following attention gathered during the NIST Post-Quantum Cryptography Standardization Process [NIST_PQC_FAQ].
-Thus, if and when further information on caveats and implementation issues come to light, it is more likely that vulnerabilities will represent a weakening of security than a full "break".
+However, if and when further information on caveats and implementation issues come to light, it is quite possible that vulnerabilities will represent a weakening of security than a full "break".
 Such weakening may also be offset if a hybrid approach has been used.